jd-fj/tap-room-redux/README.md

 Show different pictures/colors when a keg has <= 20 pints left

 ## Known Bugs
+Selling a pint button not working
+Form not showing placeholder text for TextArea get editForm to automatically populate previous Keg props Move all state to redux
+Edit Keg view's "return to list" button not showing text

 _no known bugs at this time_